For many of us, feeling confident in our financial decisions requires the help of a skilled and reliable adviser.

 1. What are you going to do for me?

-Shomari Hearn, a vice president at Palisades Hudson Financial Group, describes his philosophy with clients:
+For example, certified financial planner Shomari Hearn, managing vice president at Palisades Hudson Financial Group, describes his approach with clients as holistic.

-“I’m going to approach it from a holistic approach.
-I’m going to look at your overall situation,” Hearn says.
+“I’m going to look at your overall situation,” he told Money Talks News.
 “Not only looking at your investment portfolio, but taxes, estate planning, retirement planning.”

 2. How are you paid?

-Your potential adviser should outline products that meet your needs.
-You should avoid advisers who have a financial incentive to focus on the offerings of particular firms or on specific investments.
-These are commission-based advisers, and they make money on products they sell to you, so their advice may not be in your best interests.
+Avoid advisers who have a financial incentive to focus on the offerings of particular firms or on specific investments.
+These are commission-based advisers, and they make money on products they sell to you.
+So, their advice may not be in your best interest.

 In any case, make sure you are clear about what you are getting and how you are being charged.

-“No matter how they get paid, ask them, so you know,” says Johnson.
+“No matter how they get paid, ask them how much it’s going to cost, so you know,” says Stacy.

 Do you have hints or tips for getting the most value from a financial adviser?
 Share them in comments below or on our Facebook page.